 Copperhead Ridge Registered Natural Area is a biologically diverse track of 162 acres on the western edge of Pawnee County.
 The upland features an excellent example of tallgrass prairie with an abundance of native wildflowers and grasses.
 Crosstimbers cover the slopes down to the Arkansas River floodplain.
 This habitat is dominated by large chinkapin and blackjack Oaks with a variety of understory trees.
 Springs and seeps can be found along the hillsides creating microhabitats that are refuge for uncommon native plants.
 Parcels of bottomland along Red Rock Creek had been cropland, but are currently undergoing restoration to remove invasive plants and to reestablish native bottomland hardwoods.

-- Planning and conducting a prescribed fire (conditions permitting, we may observe a prescribed fire)
+- Planning and conducting a prescribed fire

 - Invasive plant species management